 Stakeholders' opinions and expectations are essential input to Q-Park to evaluate and improve the quality and continuity of the services and operating activities.
 This is why we continually consult our country management teams, employees, partners and shareholders and why we involve them in our activities.

 In addition, for each specific project we decide with which relevant stakeholders we will enter into dialogue.
-The communication with these stakeholders is also a good way to keep abreast of trends and developments, to share knowledge and experience, to build confidence and to prevent or resolve problems.
+Communicating with these stakeholders is also a good way to keep abreast of trends and developments, to share knowledge and experience, to build confidence, and to prevent or resolve problems.

-We answer legitimate questions and accept our accountability through our annual integrated report.
-In this we follow the guidelines given in the Global Reporting Initiative (GRI) G4, at Core application level, and the transparency benchmark (TB) of the Dutch Ministry of Economic Affairs.
+We answer legitimate questions and accept our accountability through our annual CSR reports.
+In this we follow the guidelines given in the Global Reporting Initiative (GRI) G4 at Comprehensive application level and the EU SDS and the UN SDGs.